-- Calculation methods for amounts. - Description of how sensitive information is managed. - Description of how transfers of value across national borders are disclosed. - Threshold for what is provided, etc. (the distinction between nonprescription/prescription medicines or types of HCPs/health organisation). - How contracts that run over several years are managed. - Other relevant information relating to the disclosure. - How non-interventional studies are reported. - What indirect transfers of value to a third party other than HCPts and health organisations are reported.
+- Calculation methods for amounts. - Description of how sensitive information is managed. - Description of how transfers of value across national borders are disclosed. - Threshold for what is provided, etc. (the distinction between nonprescription/prescription medicines or types of HCPs/health organization). - How contracts that run over several years are managed. - Other relevant information relating to the disclosure. - How non-interventional studies are reported. - What indirect transfers of value to a third party other than HCPs and health organizations are reported.